Halloween Crafts for Kids

 We just love Halloween—the decorations, the costumes, the parties, the snacks.
 And the crafts!

-We’ve got 1 super cute snack that can be tucked into kids’ lunch boxes or dressed up for a Halloween party for the young-at-heart, and 2 DIY Halloween crafts here that are great for keeping little hands busy on a blustery weekend.
+We’ve got one super cute snack that can be tucked into kids’ lunchboxes or dressed up for a Halloween party for the young at heart, and two DIY Halloween crafts here that are great for keeping little hands busy on a blustery weekend.

 Best of all, these little projects reuse milk and egg cartons, so they're environmentally friendly too!
 Remember to recycle them after Halloween!

-These witches’ brooms aren’t scary at all—they’re super-simple and downright cute!
-Kids will love seeing them in their lunch box (they don’t need to know it’s a healthy snack *wink wink*), or add some class by pairing with dipping sauces and themed garnishes for a grown-up Halloween gathering.
+How about some spooky food?
+Well, these witches’ broomsticks aren’t really scary at all.
+However, they’re a super simple DIY Halloween treat and they are downright cute!
+Kids will love seeing them in their lunch box (they don’t need to know it’s a healthy snack), or add some class by pairing with dipping sauces and themed garnishes for a grown-up Halloween gathering.
 Enjoy!

 Makes as many as you want!